halledevlin/halledevlin.github.io/GIAH/giah_2_2.md

 Thank you, God, that no matter how broken we are, you can still find use for the pieces.

 >"We now have this light shining in our hearts, but we ourselves are like fragile clay jars containing this great treasure.
-This makes it clear that our great power is from God, not from ourselves." --2 Cor.
-4:7-8 (NLT)
+This makes it clear that our great power is from God, not from ourselves." --2 Corinthians 4:7-8 (NLT)

 >"Therefore we do not lose heart.
-Though outwardly we are wasting away, yet inwardly we are being renewed day by day." --2 Cor 4:16 (NIV)
+Though outwardly we are wasting away, yet inwardly we are being renewed day by day." --2 Corinthians 4:16 (NIV)

-<a name="footnote"><sup>1</sup> Some horses have been helped to overcome this handicap; see http://www.myhorsechat.com/category/spikers-eye-removal-equine-enucleation/ for one example.
+<a name="footnote"><sup>1</sup> Some horses have been helped to overcome this handicap; see [here](http://www.myhorsechat.com/category/spikers-eye-removal-equine-enucleation/) for one example.